Updated: Mar 15

 Living in a pandemic can be stressful.
 It is important to stay fit and maintain an optimum immune system.
 Astragalus is one of the superstar herbs that can do this.

 In Chinese Medicine, astragalus has been used for thousands of years, and is called “huang qi”, or “yellow leader”.
 As the name suggests, this herb is one of the most important herbs in TCM.
 Astragalus acts as a whole-body protector.
-It has active compounds that strengthen the immune system and reduce inflammation.
+It has active compounds that strengthen the immune system, promote functions of the lungs, treat Lung meridian dysfunctions (such as seasonal allergies and skin conditions), and reduce inflammation.
 It helps the body to be more resistant to stress factors, increases cell cycle regulation, protects the liver, and has a diuretic effect.

 Boosts the Immune System